What does EUPATI stand for?

 ENPs’ work includes establishing national patient education programmes, establishing charters for patient involvement, members speaking internationally at conferences and promoting education by establishing workshops on patient engagement, mini-courses or webinars.
 National platforms are not disease specific and as a result they bring together individuals across all areas of patient involvement.

 In which languages is the Toolbox available?

-The Toolbox material which is currently available in 9 languages: Danish, German, English, Spanish, French, Italian, Dutch, Polish and Russian.
-4 languages translation are in process: Portuguese, Romanian, Swedish and Japanese.
+The Toolbox material which is currently available in 13 languages: Danish, German, English, Spanish, French, Italian, Dutch, Polish, Russian, Portuguese, Romanian, Swedish and Japanese.